ChristopherBradley/radpath/Readme.md

 Other notes:
-- The path will start from the first node you place
+- The path will start from the first node you place.
-- After pressing Enter, you can save your radpaths by copying the edges.json file to somewhere else
-- You can get an estimate for the length of your radpath by specifying the width of the map in main.py ACTUAL_WIDTH before you generate the radpath.
 - You can click on existing nodes or click and drag on existing edges to remove them.
+- After pressing Enter, you can save your radpaths by copying the edges.json file somewhere else.
+- An estimation for the total route distance gets printed when you generate the radpath.